AdaptiveIntelligenceCircle/AIC-edgeOS/README.md

 ## 5. High-level Architecture

-At its core, AIC-edgeOS follows an adaptive loop:
+At its core, AIC-EdgeOS follows an adaptive loop:

 > Sense → Evaluate → Decide → Act → Verify → Rollback (if needed)